open-cogsci/rapunzel/readme.md

-# IDE Extension for OpenSesame
+# Rapunzel

+A code editor for Python

 Copyright 2019 Sebastiaan Mathôt (@smathot)

 ## About

-This OpenSesame extension turns OpenSesame into an integrated development environment.
-Currently, this is work in progress and not intended for use.
+Rapunzel is a set of OpenSesame extensions that turn OpenSesame into an integrated development environment.

 - <https://github.com/smathot/OpenSesame/>